slundi/frust/cli/README.md

 - Run as deamon (`-d`): use the crontab, see doc.
 - Generate user in DB? prompt password?
 Exit without processing? (`-u USERNAME`?): Not needed, we do not use the Frust DB
 - Generate sample config? `-g path/to/FILENAME`: Not needed, we do not use the Frust DB
+- Using a DB to store ignored articles, last update and hash